 See Portland’s history at Pittock Mansion

 Whenever I visit a city, I like learning a little bit about their history.
 So on our final day in Portland, I decided to take the kids to visit the Pittock Mansion.
 It’s a historic house, built in 1914, and furnished with items owned by the Pittock family who lived there, as well as antiques representing the style and tastes of that time period.

 In my opinion, it’s one of the best things to do in Portland if you want to get a glimpse into the city’s history.
 Walking through the space, my daughter remarked on how beautiful the house was.
 We all took a fancy to the funny looking showers that were in the bathrooms.
 Outside of the mansion is a gorgeous overlook to the city of Portland.
 There is also hiking trail called the Wildwood Trail, that takes you into the adjacent Forest Park.
 Admission into the mansion is $10 for adults and $7 for youth aged 6-18.
 Kids under 6 are free.

 Play like a kid at Rose Garden Children’s Park

-We absolutely loved our trip to Portland, and can’t wait to come back to the city again and do even more exploring.
+We absolutely loved our trip, exploring all the top things to do in Portland.
+We can’t wait to come back to the city again and do even more exploring.
 Portland really took us by surprise, and we just enjoyed the relaxed and laid back vibe of the city.
 If you’re looking for a fun place to kick back and relax, while still enjoying the perks of being in a city, then Portland’s the place for you.

 Have you had a chance to visit Portland with your kids?
 What did you think?
-Share your favorite places to visit in the comments below!
+Share your top things to do in Portland in the comments below!

 Disclosure: Travel Portland provided my family and me with passes for the Japanese Garden, OMSI, Lan Su Chinese Garden, Oregon Zoo, World Forestry Center, and Pittock Mansion.
 However, the opinions expressed in this blog post are completely my own.